 The token can be passed into Swift using the X-Auth-Token or the X-Storage-Token header.
 Both have the same format: just a simple string representing the token.
 Some auth systems use UUID tokens, some an MD5 hash of something unique, some use “something else” but the salient point is that the token is a string which can be sent as-is back to the auth system for validation.

 Swift will make calls to the auth system, giving the auth token to be validated.
-For a valid token, the auth system responds with an overall expiration in seconds from now.
-Swift will cache the token up to the expiration time.
+For a valid token, the auth system responds with an overall expiration time in seconds from now.
+To avoid the overhead in validating the same token over and over again, Swift will cache the token for a configurable time, but no longer than the expiration time.

-The included TempAuth also has the concept of admin and non-admin users within an account.
+TempAuth has the concept of admin and non-admin users within an account.
 Admin users can do anything within the account.
-Non-admin users can only perform operations per container based on the container’s X-Container-Read and X-Container-Write ACLs.
-For more information on ACLs, see swift.common.middleware.acl.
+Non-admin users can only perform read operations.
+However, some privileged metadata such as X-Container-Sync-Key is not accessible to non-admin users.

 TempAuth will now allow OPTIONS requests to go through without a token.

 The TempAuth middleware is responsible for creating its own tokens.
 A user makes a request containing their username and password and TempAuth responds with a token.
 This token is then used to perform subsequent requests on the user’s account, containers and objects.